 A total solar eclipse November 24, 569 CE south of Mecca is thought to be the eclipse referred to in the Quran as occurring before Muhammad was born.

-Professor of religion and theology and prominent 9/11 truth author David Ray Griffin was born August 8, 1939 in Wilbur, Washington and passed away recently, November 26, 2022en.wikipedia.org/wiki/David_Ray_Griffin
+Professor of religion and theology and prominent 9/11 truth author David Ray Griffin was born August 8, 1939 in Wilbur, Washington and passed away recently, November 26, 2022: en.wikipedia.org/wiki/David_Ray_Griffin

-Spiral petroglyphs at the Loughcrew Cairn L megalithic monument, near Oldcastle, in County Meath, Ireland, are thought to represent the oldest record of solar eclipse, noting an eclipse on November 30, 3340 BCE: the October 2023 issue of Astronomy magazine.
+Spiral petroglyphs at the Loughcrew Cairn L megalithic monument, near Oldcastle, in County Meath, Ireland, are thought to represent the oldest record of a solar eclipse, noting an eclipse on November 30, 3340 BCE: the October 2023 issue of Astronomy magazine.

 There haven't been any arrests over the Moore County, NC power substation attacks a year ago.
 I think it was also about year ago that the power went out on a very cold morning in Durham, but in that case it was due to unexpectedly high demand.